 You start by applying online, submitting a resume, cover letter, and references through email or an online application system.
-You hope that the programs scanning your information pass you to a hiring manager.
+You hope the programs scanning your information pass you to a hiring manager.
 Once you get past this step, you have at least one interview, if not two or three, before you become a finalist.

-Where People Lie on Their Resumes
+Where and Why People Lie on Their Resumes

 When you submit your information on a job application, you give the company permission to investigate the truth of what you tell them.
 Most employers will verify your education and past jobs by contacting the company, a reference from a previous job, or the administrative office at your college, university, or trade school.